RoryConnolly/DogCollarService/README.md

 http://localhost:3000/api/pushCollarData
 * Returns a specific collar responses
-  * Takes 'collarId' and 'collarResp' as query params(this one requires a request object)
+  * Takes 'collarId' and 'collarResp' as query params(this one requires a request object - see exmple above)